Cu-Locus: Curly Coat in Dogs

 Long Curly Coat

-On a longhaired dog without furnishings, only the areas with longer hairs will be curly.
-These dogs still have very short hair on face and legs which will not be curly.
+On a long-haired dog without furnishings, only the areas with longer hair will be curly.
+These dogs still have very short hair on their face and legs, which will not be curly.

 LongCurlyWire

 Curly Coated Retrievers have a very tight and crisp curl phenotype.
-This breed is fixed for Cu2/Cu2 which might make them vulnerable to coat disorders or give them their sparsely haired “rat tail”.
+This breed is fixed for Cu2/Cu2, which might make them vulnerable to coat disorders or give them a sparsely haired “rat tail”.

 Wire Curly Coat

-Shorthaired dogs with furnishings will have long hairs on their face, eyebrows and legs.
-The wiry body hair has a moderate and even length and will in most cases be long enough to express a curly phenotype.
+Short-haired dogs with furnishings will have long hair on their face, eyebrows and legs.
+The wiry body hair has a moderate and even length and will, in most cases, be long enough to express curls.

 LongCurlyWire

-Some examples for curly wirehaired dogs are Airedale Terrier, Fox Terrier, Lakeland Terrier, Welsh Terrier and very few Irish Terrier.
+Some examples for curly wire-haired dogs are Airedale Terrier, Fox Terrier, Lakeland Terrier, Welsh Terrier and very few Irish Terriers.
+But keep in mind that some very wire-haired dogs can have wavy or even somewhat frizzy hair, even without having one of the mutations associated with a curly coat in dogs!

 Bearded Curly Coat

-Dogs that express a combination of long hair, curly hair and furnishings will have an ever-growing and non-shedding coat.
+Dogs that express a combination of long hair, curly hair and furnishings will often produce an ever-growing and non-shedding coat.
+These are the classic “super curly” breeds.

 LongCurlyWire

-This is the coat type typical for Poodles, Bichon Frisé, Pumi, Barbet, BologneseLagotto Romagnolo or Spanish Water Dog and many Irish Soft Coated Wheaten Terrier.
+This is the coat type typical for Poodles, Bichon Frisé, Pumi, Barbet, BologneseLagotto, Spanish Water Dog, and many Irish Soft Coated Wheaten Terriers.

 Curly Dog Breeds